-Rep. Fortenberry to resign after being found guilty of lying to FBI
+Rep. Jeff Fortenberry resigns after being found guilty of lying to FBI

 “Congressman Fortenberry’s conviction represents a breach of the public trust and confidence in his ability to serve.
 No one is above the law,” House Speaker Nancy Pelosi (D-Calif.) said in a statement Friday.
 “Congressman Fortenberry must resign from the House.”

-House Minority Leader Kevin McCarthy (R-Calif.) also called on Fortenberry to step down.
+House Minority Leader Kevin McCarthy (R-Calif.) also called on him to step down.

 Speaking during the House Republicans’ annual retreat in Florida on Friday, McCarthy said Fortenberry “had his day in court.”